Dymsonek/async-task-runner-node/README.md

 }

 If a task exceeds `timeoutMs`, it is marked as an error with `error: "Task N timed out after X ms"`.

+If a task fails and `retries > 0`, it will be retried up to `retries` additional attempts.
+Delays grow by `retryDelayMs * backoffFactor^n` with optional +/- `jitterRatio` randomness.
+Each result includes `attempts` indicating how many tries were made.

 ## Testing